GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 ## License Generation Details

-The contents above this section pertain to the project as a whole and the license that it follows.
+The contents above this section pertain to the project as a whole, besides this file, and the license that it follows.

 The following section pertains only to the generation of the license itself.
-It does not pertain to the project as a whole or the license it follows.
+It does not pertain to the project as a whole, besides this file, or the license it follows.

 ### License Collection: COLLECTION